 Your fullness of life is in Him.

 Many couples who have come to our workshop came while one spouse was “madly in love” with someone else.
 We see miracles every month.
-We would be honored if God would use us to give you His miracle for your marriage.
-If you wish to save your marriage, wish to heal, and wish to help your spouse heal, please call us toll free at 866-903-0990.
+If you wish to save your marriage, wish to heal, and wish to help your spouse heal, please call us toll free at 866-903-0990 or complete the form below for more information.
 We care and we wish to help.
-If you prefer to contact us via email, click here.
-Our success rate over the last decade is three out of four marriages, even when adultery, porn, anger, or other things have deeply hurt the relationship!
+Our success rate over the last decade is three out of four marriages saved, even when adultery, porn, anger, or other things have deeply hurt the relationship!